New research school to strengthen the digitization work of teacher education programs

 Jönköping University (JU), together with nine other Swedish universities, received SEK 40 million from the Swedish Research Council to develop a new research school.
 The money will be used to strengthen the teacher educators' ability to teach digital technologies in education.
-“Inspirational and evolving,” says Ylva Lindberg, head of research at the University of Learning and Communication (HLK) at Jönköping University, who has been the university's representative in the work on the application.
+“Inspirational and evolving,” says Ylva Lindberg, head of research at the School of Education and Communication (HLK) at Jönköping University, who has been the university's representative in the work on the application.

 ScienceSchool UPGRADE - Teacher Education and School Digitization, is a national research school that will accept at least nine postgraduate students in the coming years.
 The research school is funded by the Swedish Research Council and the aim is to strengthen the digital competence in teacher education and increase the proportion of teacher educators with postgraduate education.
 This is to strengthen research links and create better conditions for expanding teacher education and managing the shortage of teachers.